TheMisinformationGame/MisinformationGame/docs/articles/building/index.md

 ---
-title: 'The Quirks of Building Software to Research Misinformation'
+title: 'How Google Sheets became the MVP of the Misinformation Game'
 showPath: true
 underArticlesPath: true
 isArticle: true
 showBackToTop: true
 ---

-# The Quirks of Building Software to Research Misinformation 🔬
+# How Google Sheets became the MVP of the Misinformation Game
 {:#intro}